Days of Significance, Recognitions & Religious/ Spiritual Observances

 January 21: Lincoln Alexander Day

-The Honourable Lincoln Alexander was the first Black Member of Canada's House of Commons and first Black Lieutenant Governor of Ontario, among other achievements.
+The Honourable Lincoln Alexander was the first Black Member of Canada's House of Commons and the first Black Lieutenant Governor of Ontario, among other achievements.
 Alexander's legacy is his pursuit of racial and ethnic equity.

 The Canadian Encyclopedia page on Lincoln Alexander Day